 After receiving your dispute, the collection agency must send you proof that it owns or has been assigned the debt by the original creditor.
 Verification that you owe the debt and the amount of the debt needs to include documentation from original creditor (however, it is the debt collector who sends it to you).
 It is not enough for the collection agency to simply send you a printout of the amount owed.

 If the debt collector does not verify the debt within 30 days, it is not allowed to continue collecting the debt from you nor can it list the debt on your credit report.
 Should the debt collector list the debt on your credit report, you should dispute the debt with the credit bureau.
 Sending the credit bureau a copy of your debt validation letter along with the certified and return receipts will help get the account removed from your credit report.

 EXPLORE OUR PRACTICE AREAS

-Hyde & Swigart have helped thousands of consumers in California and Arizona with their legal issues, and we have never seen two cases that were identical.
+Hyde & Swigart has helped thousands of consumers in California, Colorado, Minnesota, Nevada, and Arizona with their legal issues, and we have never seen two cases that were identical.
 You should never assume your situation is the same as something that is described on this web site, or that you read elsewhere on the Internet.
 Each situation is unique, and in our opinion, each situation needs to be thoroughly and independently reviewed by a competent consumer rights attorney.
 While we are happy to do that for you for free, we cannot do that solely on this web site.
 Even our evaluation forms are mere starting points.
 You should never assume your case, your situation, or your set of facts, are covered in their entirety by this web site.
 If you have questions about your potential case, we will be glad to discuss them with you at no charge.
 However, do not act, or fail to act, simply because of something you read or see on this web site.
 Click here to read more.